eosnetworkfoundation/grant-framework/applications/eosbees-global-coordinated-marketing.md

 We have finally found our wings; an achievable, detailed, gradual plan to popularize a positive narrative for EOS.

-It’s time for EOS Bees to fly EOS to the vacant throne of smart contract platforms.
+It’s time to fly EOS to the vacant throne of smart contract platforms.

 With the support of the EOS Network Foundation, the throne is ours.